KbrBcrn/philosophers/README.md

 # Philosophers Project

 This project is about concurrent programming(opposed to sequential programming).
-For the mandatory part, we have to tackle the dining philosopher's problem with threads and mutexes and for the bonus part same problem with smaphores and processes.
+For the mandatory part, we have to tackle the dining philosopher's problem with threads and mutexes and for the bonus part the same problem with smaphores and processes.

  ## How to use